block-core/blockcore-tipbot/README.md

 Or you can [add stratis tipbot](https://discordapp.com/oauth2/authorize?client_id=468025834519658496&scope=bot) to your server.

+Don't forget to add `Manage Messages ` permission for the bot.

 #### Guide: how to setup your own instance of the bot